 A data-holder won’t be liable to an initial fixed penalty or daily default penalties for failing to comply with a data-holder notice, if

-- they satisfy us that they have a reasonable excuse for the failure, and
+- they have a reasonable excuse for the failure, and

 - they put right the failure without unreasonable delay after the excuse has ended, see CH29680.

 There is no statutory definition of reasonable excuse, which “is a matter to be considered in the light of all the circumstances of the particular case” (Rowland v HMRC STC (SCD) 536 at paragraph 18).
 For example in Anthony Wood trading as Propave v HMRC (2011 UK FTT 136 TC 001010) the First Tier Tribunal applied this definition in their decision released on 23 February 2011.